 Trends and Latest Developments: Modern Toasting Etiquette

 Despite these evolving trends, the core principles of respect and goodwill remain central to toasting in Chinese culture.
 While it's acceptable to adapt your approach based on the context and the people you're with, it's essential to always be mindful of traditional customs and show respect for those around you.
-For example, even if you choose to take a smaller sip, acknowledging the toast with a nod or a verbal expression of goodwill is still important.
+As an example, even if you choose to take a smaller sip, acknowledging the toast with a nod or a verbal expression of goodwill is still important.

 Tips and Expert Advice: Mastering the Art of the Toast